Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-07-15-nba-draft-history-3.markdown

 }
 </style>

-In this post, I use my [NBA draft history](https://github.com/Joe-Ferrara/nba-draft-history) data to do a historical analysis of the best colleges at producing NBA players.
-The two criteria I use are total number of players drafted since 1967, and total [Agg](https://joe-ferrara.github.io/2020/06/28/nba-draft-history-1.html) of all players drafted over a 5 year period.
-The six colleges with the most players drafted since 1967 have their picks per year and total picks since 1967 graphed and analyzed.
-The top ten total Agg scores for nonoverlapping five year periods are recorded with the players drafted, and commented on.
+In this post, using my [NBA draft history](https://github.com/Joe-Ferrara/nba-draft-history) data I do a historical analysis of the best colleges at producing NBA players.
+The two criteria considered are total number of players drafted, and total [Agg](https://joe-ferrara.github.io/2020/06/28/nba-draft-history-1.html) of all players drafted over a given five year period.
+The six colleges with the most players drafted since 1967 have their number of picks per year and total picks since 1967 graphed and analyzed.
+The top five year periods of drafts for a given college in terms of total Agg are recorded and commented on.

 ## Most Draft Picks

 Since 1967, the six colleges with the most NBA draft picks are UCLA, Kentucky, Duke, North Carolina (UNC), Kansas, and Arizona.
-The following list has these colleges' pick counts.
-Clicking on the college sends you to a bar graph of number of picks that college had each year since 1967 and some commentary on the best five year periods of picks for that college.
+These colleges and the number of picks from each college since 1967 are recorded in the following list.
+Clicking on one of the colleges sends you to a bar graph of number of picks that college had each year since 1967 as well as some commentary on the best five year periods of picks for that college.

 **Colleges producing the most draft picks since 1967**:
 * [UCLA](#UCLA): 73